jimiolu/jimiolu/README.md

 ### Hi there 👋
-As a Software Engineer, Web3 Developer, and Blockchain expert, I specialize in creating innovative solutions that drive the digital transformation of industries.
-With 5 years of experience in full-stack development, I am passionate about leveraging blockchain technology and Web3 to shape the future of decentralized applications.
+As a Software Engineer, Web3 Dev, and Blockchain Expert, I specialize in creating innovative solutions that drive the digital transformation of industries.
+With 4 years of experience in full-stack development, I am passionate about leveraging blockchain technology and Web3 to shape the future of decentralized applications.

 Currently working towards building my own tech company, I am focused on revolutionizing the tech landscape and creating impactful, scalable solutions that foster growth in the global tech ecosystem.
 Always eager to collaborate with forward-thinking professionals and visionaries to push the boundaries of what's possible in technology.